Sir James Dewar

 Died aged c.
 81

 Sir James Dewar FRS FRSE (20 September 1842 – 27 March 1923) was a Scottish chemist and physicist.
-He is probably best-known today for his invention of the vacuum flask, which he used in conjunction with extensive research into the liquefaction of gases.
-He was also particularly interested in atomic and molecular spectroscopy, working in these fields for more than 25 years.DbPedia
+He is best known for his invention of the vacuum flask, which he used in conjunction with research into the liquefaction of gases.
+He also studied atomic and molecular spectroscopy, working in these fields for more than 25 years.DbPedia

 Commemorated on 1 plaque